scverse/scanpy/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask about Scanpy’s design.
-If your question is “how can I do X?”, then please ask it in https://scanpy.discourse.group/
+If your question is “how can I do X?”, then please look below ↓
 title: ''
 labels: question
 assignees: ''